 Kampong Glam, best known as the “Muslim quarter”, is an eclectic blend of history and the centre for Muslim activities.
 This old neighbourhood has its origins as a thriving port town and is Singapore’s oldest urban quarter.
 It took its name from the trees called “Gelam“, found and used locally for boat-making, medicine and even as a seasoning for food.
 The highlights of this quarter are the Sultan Mosque, built in 1824 with its massive golden domes and huge prayer hall, and the Malay Heritage Centre, a museum for those interested in understanding the history of Singapore’s Malay community.
 Absolutely not to be missed are Bussorah street, lined by multi-label stores, charming boutiques selling fabric and silk, bars and cafes, and Haji Lane (and its alleys), a long and narrow road dotted with old shophouses, boutiques, bars, cafes and decorated with graffiti.

 8. Bugis market

 Only 10 minutes walk from Little India, at the end of the pedestrian Albert Street, is located the Bugis Street Market, one of the biggest and cheapest markets to come shopping in the whole of Singapore.
 In this long covered market, you’ll find everything.
-Over 800 shops of all shapes and sizes selling any stuff, souvenir, accessories, clothes, electronics, houseware, and cosmetics but also local food, fresh fruit, and drinks.
+Over 800 shops of all shapes and sizes sell any stuff, souvenir, accessories, clothes, electronics, houseware, cosmetics, and local food, fresh fruit, and drinks.

 9. National Museum of Singapore and National Gallery Singapore